-- Wherever possible, children are involved in their own target setting. - Every child on our SEN record works with an adult to create a one-page profile (Appendix C) which is used to explore strengths and areas for development. - The governors carry out regular surveys that include finding out about attitudes to learning and children's worries. - The school council meets regularly and shares views, opinions and decisions with the staff team. - Staff meet with all pupils to find out what pupils think about their learning in school; this is shared with parents at parent evenings. - The school has an anti-bullying policy and takes part in the national anti-bullying week. - We use a Smile Project and Child Whispering as part of our PSHE curriculum to help pupils develop emotional literacy by becoming more confident and resilient as well as being able to effectively and safely express their emotions. - Assemblies help pupils to explore the world in which they live. - We are a Silver Rights Respecting School which means we actively teach children about their rights and the rights of others. - We actively encourage all members of our community to embrace our school values.
+- Wherever possible, children are involved in their own target setting. - Every child on our SEN record works with an adult to create a one-page profile which is used to explore strengths and areas for development; it forms the front page of the learning support plan. - The governors carry out regular surveys that include finding out about attitudes to learning and children's worries. - The school council meets regularly and shares views, opinions and decisions with the staff team. - Staff meet with all pupils to find out what pupils think about their learning in school; this is shared with parents at parent evenings. - The school has an anti-bullying policy and takes part in the national anti-bullying week. - We use a Smile Project and Child Whispering as part of our PSHE curriculum to help pupils develop emotional literacy by becoming more confident and resilient as well as being able to effectively and safely express their emotions. - Assemblies help pupils to explore the world in which they live. - We are a Silver Rights Respecting School which means we actively teach children about their rights and the rights of others, we are currently working towards out Gold Award. - We actively encourage all members of our community to embrace our school values.

-Listening to your views:
+Listening to vour views:

-- You can communicate with your child's class teacher on a daily basis when dropping them off in the morning or when collecting at the end of the day. - You can call into the office, leave a phone message or send an email asking for the class teacher or SENCO to meet with you either formally or informally. - You can contact the school office and arrange to meet with Martyne, our governor for SEN. - You can call in for a chat during 'book look' sessions which now take place in the week before your child's progress meeting. - You can explore what is going well for your child and what could be even better for them at your child's progress meeting. - You can respond to parent questionnaires which are sent out annually. - At each progress meeting you will work with the class teacher to review your child's Learning Support Plan (LSP).
+- You can communicate with your child's class teacher on a daily basis when dropping them off in the morning or when collecting at the end of the day. - You can call into the office, leave a phone message or send an email asking for the class teacher or SENCO to meet with you either formally or informally. - You can contact the school office and arrange to meet with our governor for SEN. - You can call in for a chat during 'book look' sessions which now take place in the week before your child's progress meeting. - You can explore what is going well for your child and what could be even better for them at your child's progress meeting. - You can respond to parent questionnaires which are sent out annually.

+- At each progress meeting you will work with the class teacher to review your child's Learning Support Plan (LSP).
 LSPs are not permanent.
-Children who, over time, may not need adaptions or support that is additional to or different from their peers will, in consultation with their parent/carer, be removed from our SEN record.

-- You can attend parent/carer SENCO drop-in meetings for a cup of tea and a catch up. - You can arrange to talk with our parent governors Zara Gale or Alexandra Knight.

-Your views are important and are used to help inform policies and reports.
+Children who, over time, may not need adaptions or support that is additional to an different from their poors will in consultation with their percent/corpor has - additional to or different from their peers will, in consultation with their parent/carer, be removed from our SEN record. - You can attend parent/carer SENCO drop-in meetings for a cup of tea and a catch up. - You can arrange to talk with our parent governors Zara Gale and Esther Heybourne Your views are important and are used to help inform policies and reports.